 What different types of HT are there?

-• Systemic HT.
-This is HT that is absorbed into the bloodstream and your entire body, treating body-wide menopause symptoms
+- Systemic HT.
+This is HT that is absorbed into the bloodstream and treats body-wide menopause symptoms

-• Vaginal estrogen.
-This is HT applied inside your vagina (or to the wider genital area) and only works where it is applied.
-This means it can be prescribed safely for most people as it is not absorbed into the bloodstream.
+- Vaginal estrogen.
+This is HT applied inside your vagina (or to the wider genital area) and only works near where it is applied.
+This means it can be prescribed safely for most people as only a tiny amount is absorbed into the bloodstream.
 It is a great option for people with vaginal, vulval, or urinary symptoms and can be used either alone or alongside systemic HT

 Tablets